Program Offerings

 Doctorate Program

-his program is ideal for students who have completed a master’s degree and want to pursue further training in research and evaluation methodology.
+This program is intended for students who have completed a master’s degree and want to pursue an advanced program of study in research and evaluation methodology.

 On-Campus M.ED.